Continuation-of-Ashford/ashford-docs/playing_the_game/class feature improvements.md

 ## Sorcerer:
 You gain bonus sorcery points equal in number to twice your stronghold level.
 These bonus points only refresh when you take an extended rest.
 Warlock: You gain an extra spell slot.
 You may use this extra spell slot a number of times equal to your stronghold level, after which you must take an extended rest to refresh this ability.
+## Warlock:
+You gain an extra spell slot.
+You may use this extra spell slot a number of times equal to your stronghold level, after which you must take an extended rest to refresh this ability.
 ## Wizard:
 When you lose concentration on a spell during your turn (such as when casting another concentration spell) you can sustain the effect of the spell without concentrating on it for a short while.
 You have a number of turns equal to your stronghold level, during which you can sustain a spell without concentrating on it.
 An extended rest refreshes those turns.
 ## Artificer: